Ministry of Defence (Iraq)

 The Ministry of Defence (وزارة الدفاع العراقية) is a central government ministry of Iraq responsible for national defence.
 It is also involved with internal security.

 Authority

-A meeting at the Iraqi Ministry of Defence, featuring the Minister and senior military officials.

 The Ministry directs all the Iraqi Armed Forces, comprising a Joint Headquarters, the Iraqi Ground Forces Command (which controls the Army), the Iraqi Special Operations Forces, the Iraqi Army, the Iraqi Navy (including Marines), and the Iraqi Air Force.

 History

 The Ministry was dissolved by Coalition Provisional Authority Order Number 2 of mid-2003.
 It was formally re-established by CPA Order 67 of 21 March 2004.
 In the interim period, the CPA Office of Security Affairs served as the de facto Ministry of Defence.

 The Iraqi Counter Terrorism Bureau directs the Iraqi Counter Terrorism Command, which is a further military force answerable to the Prime Minister of Iraq directly.
 As of 30 June 2009, there had been legislation in progress for a year to make the Iraqi Counter Terrorism Bureau a separate ministry.